billchen2k/se-faq/README.md

 > Forked from BillChen2K/se-faq.
 >
-> Modified static contents as CS-FAQ now.
->
-> Additional features will be merged back to the original repository.
+> Additional features might be merged back to the original repository.
 >

 # se-faq